 "Demonstration or Model Farms have been established in different provinces, all under Departmental supervision, some financed by Government, and some by local Zamindars and Rajas.
-In Bengal there are the Sibpur Government Farm, the Burdwan Raj farm and the Dumraon Raj farm, the two latter being maintained by the two Raj estates respectively; in the North-Western Provinces and Oudh, the Cawnpore Experimental Farm maintained by Government; in Madras, the Saidapet Government Farm; in Bombay, the Government Farms in Khandesh; and in the Central Provinces, the Government Farm at Nagpur.
+In Bengal there are the Sibpur Government Farm, the Burdwan Raj Farm and the Dumraon Raj Farm, the two latter being maintained by the two Raj estates respectively: in the North-Western Provinces and Oudh, the Cawnpore Experimental Farm maintained by Government; in Madras, the Saidapet Government Farm; in Bombay, the Government Farms in Khandesh; and in the Central Provinces, the Government Farm at Nagpur.
 Besides, there are some minor farms in the Punjab, Assam and Burma."

 What Government have done in the way of promoting agricultural education has already been noticed.
 They appreciate so well the value of agriculture in this country that the idea of its improvement is never absent from their mind.
 Their services have not only been rendered in the past but are continuing.
-At the present moment it is in contemplation to introduce into India the cultivation of Egyptian cotton.
-Government officers have been making a study of the diseases of cattle and pests of plants and of the merits of particular kinds of manure.
+Under the Montagu-Chelmsford Reforms, agriculture has become a subject transferred to popular control, and Ministers are now taking steps for the improvement of the agricultural condithe different provinces tion of in the Government officers have been making a study of the diseases of cattle and pests of plants and of the merits of particular kinds of manure.
 Already good results have been achieved in these subjects, and there is expectation of more.
+At the present moment a Royal